cr1m31/TiLove2d/README.md

 -
 Ingame controls:

-Press the keys listed below:
+Press "Escape" key to getting back to the menu.

 Camera movement =

-"a" for left, "d" for rignt, "w" for up and "s" for down.
+Press "a" for left, "d" for rignt, "w" for up and "s" for down.